-Priyanka Chopra & Nick Jonas Wedding Date Nears As Couple Teases ‘Family’ On Instagram
+Priyanka Chopra & Nick Jonas’ Wedding Date Nears As Couple Teases ‘Family’ On Instagram

 The couple has not yet formally announced when they will tie the knot, although it has been long rumored that they will make their love official sometime over this Thanksgiving holiday weekend after having obtained a marriage license in Los Angeles.

-The couple will allegedly marry in India and then, have a stateside ceremony so their marriage will be recognized in America and Chopra’s home country.
+The couple will allegedly marry in India and then have a stateside ceremony so their marriage will be recognized in America and Chopra’s home country.

 The Hindustan Times reported that the couple has narrowed down their search for a wedding location to Umaid Bhawan in Jodhpur.